How Convective Mass Flux Responds to Environmental Humidity: A parcel model for mass flux

 Aircraft-based observations have shown that energy and water are not distributed homogeneously within cumulus clouds \cite{Warner1955,Paluch1979,Blyth1988}.
 Convective clouds are internally heterogeneous.
-One possible explanation for this is that the parcels within a cloud have varied entrainment histories \cite{Romps2010,Suselj2014}.
-Rising parcels of air are not all exposed to the same rate of entrainment. \citeA{Morrison2020} suggested that rising thermals of air cause environmental air to penetrate the cloud below them, thus increasing the effective entrainment rate for successive thermals.
-This may offer a mechanistic explanation for why parcels within the same cloud may entrain at different rates.
+One possible explanation for this is that the parcels within a cloud have different entrainment rates from one another \cite{Romps2010,Suselj2014}.
+Similarly, \citeA{Morrison2020} suggested that rising thermals of air cause environmental air to penetrate the cloud below them, thus increasing the effective entrainment rate for successive thermals.
 Furthermore, the population of convective clouds is heterogeneous, spanning a range of sizes.
-Traditionally, narrower convective elements are thought to have greater rates of fractional entrainment \cite{Morton1956,Lecoanet2019}. \citeA{Kuo2022} showed that the large-scale rate of entrainment may also depend on both the vertical structure and horizontal scale of buoyancy perturbations.
-However, the parcel model is too simple to directly simulate these complex cloud-scale dynamics which might give rise to heterogeneous entrainment.
+Traditionally, narrower convective elements are thought to have greater rates of fractional entrainment \cite{Morton1956,Lecoanet2019}.
+More recently, \citeA{Kuo2022} showed that the large-scale rate of entrainment may also depend on both the vertical structure and horizontal scale of buoyancy perturbations.
+However, the parcel model is too simple to directly simulate the complex cloud-scale dynamics which might give rise to heterogeneous entrainment.
 Instead, we will emulate those dynamics by implementing stochastic entrainment in the parcel model.